What is the Like-Kind Exchange?

 #2 – Delayed

-This is the most common and preferred type of exchange.
+It is the most common and preferred type of exchange.
 In this type, the owner of the asset sells it and then acquires the replacement property within the time frame (45 days for identifying the property to be acquired and 180 days to complete the sale).

 #3 – Reverse

-It is also known as a forward exchange wherein the property which has to be acquired as a replacement is acquired in advance i.e., the property is bought first and exchanged later.
+It is also known as a forward exchange wherein the property which has to be acquired as a replacement is acquired in advance, i.e., the property is bought first and exchanged later.

 #4 – Construction or Improvement Exchange